diatomzone/diatomzone.github.io/collections/draftpagesdonotlook/about-coding.md

 title: about coding
 ---

-i have always wanted to make a website but my brain is too small for coding.

 instead of getting smarter, i simply tried again and again. this is my third attempt at using [jekyll](https://jekyllrb.com/), a static site builder!